Diversity, Equity and Inclusion

 Diversity management training

 We began diversity training for all managers in the Epson Group.
 The aim is to change the prevailing mind-set, teach the importance of diversity and inclusion, and ensure psychological safety.
+(A total of 1,198 employees across our group in Japan participated in the diversity management training programs with 95% completing the course.)
 This content will also be built into the training curriculum for new managers.

 <Diversification of work arrangements>